 Write a Great Description

 An awesome adoption ad emphasizes the animal's uniqueness.
 Generic descriptions which only tell us this animal is "cute" and "lovable" don't stand out.
 All animals are cute and lovable!
 Potential adopters want to read what is special about this particular animal.
 Knowing the details of her character and background help readers connect emotionally.
 So, what is her story?
 What is his personality like?
 What are her favourite things?
-Read "Secrets of the Adoption Master" and other articles from Best Friends Animal Society's Pet Adoption Resources for tips on making your ad stellar.
+Read "How to Write Pet Profiles" and other articles from Best Friends Animal Society's Pet Adoption Resources for tips on making your ad stellar.

 Take Beautiful Photographs